astral-sh/uv/docs/guides/tools.md

 $ uv tool install ruff
 ```

-When a tool is installed, its executables are placed in a `bin` directory on the `PATH` which allows the tool to be run without uv (if it's not on the `PATH`, we'll warn you).
+When a tool is installed, its executables are placed in a `bin` directory in the `PATH` which allows the tool to be run without uv (if it's not on the `PATH`, we'll warn you).

 After installing `ruff`, it should be available: